marvinmarnold/pesto-frame/contracts/notes.md

 import { SafeTransferLib, ERC20 } from "solmate/utils/SafeTransferLib.sol";
 import { Strings } from "openzeppelin-contracts/contracts/utils/Strings.sol";

-contract PestoSauce is Ownable, ERC721 {
+contract PestoBowl is Ownable, ERC721 {
     using ECDSA for bytes32;

     // Constants: no SLOAD to save gas